KrecikDesigner/KAJZBIO/README.md

 # Minecraft-Bedrock-Mods
-Free texture packs and behaviour packs for minecraft bedrock
+I post there texture packs/behaviour packs that you can download for free